The Science of Weight Loss

 vs. Rapid Weight Loss Rebound

 Typical diet programs can produce short-term results, but adherence to dieting behavior and results falter over time.
-In contrast, Retrofit is a year-long program that is designed specifically to deliver slow, steady weight loss through behavior changes that can be sustained for life.
+In contrast, Retrofit is a program that is designed specifically to deliver slow, steady weight loss through behavior changes that can be sustained for life.

 Nutrition Drives Initial Weight